dustinpfister/test_vjs/prototypes/js-javascript-example-digital-art-unsteady-stars/README.md

 ## Maintenance ( r5+ )

 When it comes to Maintenance of this project I think that there is only so much that I will be willing to do, at least as long as I am the only one that shows interest in this.
+Still there is making at least a few changes, as well as removing any unused code that is there from other projects that I pull this from that I am not using and things to that effect.
+The main goal then with this is to just improve the readability of the source code, as well as fix any bugs that might pop up.
+The only other thing that comes to mind is maybe making just a few simple changes that might need to be made to adjust things if I aim to deploy this in some way, other than that I do not think that much will be added in terms of new features at this point.

+### r5 - remove unused code